Don't Stop Believin': Glee cast version

-"Don't Stop Believin was recorded by the cast of American television series, Glee.
+"Don't Stop Believin" was recorded by the cast of American television series, Glee.
 It was performed, in whole or in part, in six different episodes of the series, ranging from the first episode to the 120th (second last) episode.
 The song was performed to close out the first episode, "Pilot" (May 2009) by principal cast members Cory Monteith (Finn Hudson), Lea Michele (Rachel Berry), Chris Colfer (Kurt Hummel), Amber Riley (Mercedes Jones), Kevin McHale (Artie Abrams) and Jenna Ushkowitz (Tina Cohen-Chang).
 This arrangement, which became the first single released from the soundtrack of the series, Glee: The Music, Volume 1, was adapted from Petra Haden's version.
 A portion of the song was performed again in the first season's fifth episode, "The Rhodes Not Taken" (September 2009), with Monteith and Dianna Agron as soloists.

 A second version was performed by the cast in the first season's finale episode, "Journey to Regionals" (June 2010), for the glee club's Regionals competition; this version is included in the EP soundtrack, Glee: The Music, Journey to Regionals.
 This version, performed by Monteith, Michele, Colfer, Riley, McHale, Ushkowitz, Mark Salling and Naya Rivera, earned a nomination in December 2010 for the 2011 Grammy Award for Best Pop Performance by a Duo or Group with Vocals - the only song from Glee ever nominated for a Grammy.

 A third version was performed by Lea Michele as Rachel Berry in the nineteenth episode of the fourth season of the show, "Sweet Dreams" (April 2013), joined (in her imagination) by the rest of the original six, making it the last new musical performance by Finn Hudson, as actor Cory Monteith died three months later; this version was released as a single April 23, 2013.

 A fourth version was performed, by ten of the original twelve members (missing Monteith as Finn Hudson and Dijon Talton as Matt Rutherford), seven more current members and Mr. Schuester, in the thirteenth episode of the fifth season, "New Directions" (March 2014).
-A reprise of the six-member "Pilot" version is featured in the second last episode of the series, "2009" (March 2015).
+The song's sixth, and final, performance on the series was a reprise of the six-member "Pilot" version, which featured in the second last episode of the series, "2009" (March 2015).

 Released as a digital download on June 2, 2009, the song performed well in the United States, Ireland, the United Kingdom and Australia, where it charted within the top five of their national charts.
-The cast performance of "Don't Stop Believin was certified gold in the US in October 2009 and platinum in March 2011, achieving over 1,000,000 digital sales, and platinum in Australia, with sales of over 70,000.
+The cast performance of "Don't Stop Believin" was certified gold in the US in October 2009 and platinum in March 2011, achieving over 1,000,000 digital sales, and platinum in Australia, with sales of over 70,000.
 It remains the most popular recording in the show's history, having sold 1,422,000 copies in the United States alone.

-"Don't Stop Believin was put on the BBC Radio 1 and BBC Radio 2 playlists in the UK in January 2010.